 |Additional Statements||$2 each|

-If you’re looking to lock in a rate and not worry about a future drop, then you may want to consider one of Vio Bank’s certificate of deposits.
+If you’re looking to lock in a rate and not worry about a future drop, then you may want to consider one of Vio Bank’s certificates of deposit.

 Vio Bank’s CD Rates + Account Details